Is the website displaying in the correct language? Please confirm or select a different language.

 - Turn off all sensitive electrical equipment on the structure.
 Never weld on an active weighing structure.

-- Disconnect the load cell from all electrical connections.
+- Disconnect the load cell(s) from all electrical connections.

-Welding When Unable To Remove Load Cells
+Welding With Load Cells Installed

 - Inspect the entire system for electrical connections and grounding.

-- If space allows, place shields to protect the load cell from high temperatures and welding splatter.
+- If space allows, place shields around load cell(s) to protect from high temperatures and welding splatter.

 - Be aware of mechanical overloading conditions and prevent them.